-In 1967, Ronald Reagan became the governor of the State of California.
-In his inaugural address, talked about the peaceful transfer of power, something he described as “the simple magic of the commonplace routine, which makes it a near miracle to of the world’s inhabitants.”
-He then went on to utter an iconic that would be repeated by politicians for decades to come.
-“Freedom is a fragile thing,” he said, “And it’s never more than one generation from extinction.”
+In 1967, Reagan became the governor of the State of California. his inaugural address, he talked about the peaceful transfer of power, something described as “the simple magic of the commonplace routine, which makes it near miracle to many of the world’s inhabitants.”
+He then went on utter an iconic phrase that would be repeated by politicians for decades to come.
+“Freedom is a thing,” he said, “And it’s never more than one generation away from extinction.”

-Now like countless others, I have used quote many times, but I have a confession to make.
-I never really it.
-Surely, after 250 years of this stuff, we no longer have worry about losing it.
-I’m not pleased to report that actually believe it now.
+Now like others, I have used that quote many times, but I have confession to make.
+I never really believed it.
+Surely, after 250 of this stuff, we no longer have to worry about losing it.
+I’m pleased to report that I actually believe it now.

-The first cracks in my confidence came during one of those commonplace routines of transferring power as Lieutenant Governor of the of Utah.
+The first cracks in my came during one of those commonplace routines of transferring power as Lieutenant Governor the State of Utah.
 It was my duty to certify the votes of the electors the presidential election.
-While the meeting to do so was open to the public, it was so and routine that no one ever showed up.
-As I walked into the room, I was to see dozens of angry protesters screaming that the election had been stolen and that we violate state law and change the votes of the electors.
+While the meeting to do so was open to the public, it was so commonplace routine that no one ever showed up.
+As I into the room, I was stunned to see dozens angry protesters screaming that the election had been stolen and demanding that we violate state law change the votes of the electors.

-Now know what you’re all thinking, and you’re probably wrong.
-This not 2020.
+Now I know what you’re all thinking, and you’re wrong.
+This was not 2020.
 This was 2016, and the protesters were Hillary Clinton supporters.

-Now it got worse somehow, four years later.
-With the election less than two away, a friend and I were talking and lamenting about the state of our our country following a summer of destructive protests the extreme left and an extreme right that was already undermining the validity of an that hadn’t even happened yet.
-“Isn’t there something you do,” she asked.
+Now it got far worse somehow, four years later.
+With the election less than two months away, a and I were talking and lamenting about the state our our country following a summer of destructive protests by extreme left and an extreme right that was already undermining the validity of an election that hadn’t even yet.
+“Isn’t there something you can do,” she asked.

-Well, that question haunted me all weekend, so I picked up the phone and called opponent.
-By the way, I was running for governor at the same that Trump and Biden were battling for the presidency.
-I called my opponent, a Democrat named Chris Peterson, whom I respected, and I said, “Hey, Chris, this is Spencer Cox.
-I a crazy idea.
-What if we filmed a campaign ad together?”
+Well, that question haunted me all weekend, so I up the phone and called my opponent.
+By the way, I was running governor at the same time that Trump and Biden were for the presidency.
+I called my opponent, a Democrat named Chris Peterson, I respected, and I said, “Hey, Chris, this is Spencer Cox.
+I have a crazy idea.
+What if we a campaign ad together?”

-I could almost hear the look forming on his face.
-To his credit, he agreed, and one later, we were in a studio together.
+I could almost hear the confused look forming his face.
+To his credit, he agreed, and one week later, we in a studio together.
 Let’s watch.

 (Video) I’m Chris Peterson.
 And I’m Spencer Cox.

-CP: We are currently in the final of campaigning against each other to be your next governor.
+CP: We are currently in final days of campaigning against each other to be your next governor.

-SC: while I think you should vote for me —
+SC: And while I think you vote for me —

-CP: Yeah, but really, you vote for me.
+CP: Yeah, but really, you should vote for me.

-SC: There are some things we both agree on.
+SC: There are some things we agree on.

 CP: We can debate issues without degrading each other’s character.

-CP: And win or lose, in Utah, we work together.
+CP: And win or lose, in Utah, we together.

 SC: So let’s show the country that there’s a better way.